 Most women know they need to see a doctor and make lifestyle changes while pregnant.
-But, it is just as important to start making changes before you are pregnant.
-These steps will help you prepare yourself and your body for pregnancy, plus give you a better chance of having a healthy baby.
+But, it is just as important to start making changes before you get pregnant.
+These steps will help you prepare yourself and your body for pregnancy and give you a better chance of having a healthy baby.

-See your health care provider before you get pregnant.
-Even if you feel you are healthy and ready for a pregnancy, your doctor or midwife can do plenty ahead of time to help you prepare.
+See your doctor or midwife before you get pregnant.
+Even if you feel you are healthy and ready for a pregnancy, your health care provider can do plenty ahead of time to help you prepare.

 If you smoke, drink alcohol, or use drugs, you should stop before you get pregnant.
 They can:

-If you need help quitting smoking, alcohol, or drugs, talk to your doctor.
+If you need help quitting smoking, alcohol, or drugs, talk to your provider.